Alicia Keys: 2009–2011: The Element of Freedom, marriage and motherhood

 In May 2010, a representative for Keys and Swizz Beatz confirmed that they were engaged and expecting a child together.
 Keys and Beatz had a wedding celebration near the Mediterranean Sea on July 31, 2010.
 On October 14, 2010, Keys gave birth to their first son, in New York City.
 She recorded a song together with Eve called "Speechless", dedicated to her son.

 In June 2011, Songs in A Minor was re-released as deluxe and collector's editions in commemoration of its 10th anniversary.
 To support the release, Keys embarked on a four-city promotional tour, titled Piano & I: A One Night Only Event With Alicia Keys, featuring only her piano.
-Keys is also set to co-produce the Broadway premiere of Stick Fly, which was opened in December 2011.
+Keys also co-produced the Broadway premiere of Stick Fly, which opened in December 2011.
 At the end of June, a wax figure of Keys was unveiled at Madame Tussauds New York.
 On September 26, 2011, was the premiere of Project 5, known as Five, a short film that marks the debut of Keys as a director.
 It is a documentary of five episodes that tell stories of five women who had breast cancer and how it affected their lives.
 The production also has co-direction of the actresses Jennifer Aniston, Demi Moore and film director Patty Jenkins.
 On October 7, 2011, Sony Music's RCA Music Group announced that it would be absorbing Keys's longtime label, J Records, as well as Arista and Jive Records.
 With the shutdown, Keys (and various other artists previously signed to the three labels) released her following music material under RCA Records.

 2012–2015: Girl on Fire

 Keys released her fifth studio album Girl on Fire, her first album through RCA Records on November 27, 2012.
 Keys has stated that she wants the album to "liberate" and "empower" fans.
-The album's title track was released on September 4 as its lead single and peak number eleven on Billboard hot 100, the single was Keys's first top twenty own single on the chart since 2007 single "Like You'll Never See Me Again", she performed the song for the first time at the 2012 MTV Video Music Awards on September 6.
+The album's title track was released on September 4 as its lead single and peaked at number eleven on the Billboard hot 100, the single was Keys's first top twenty own single on the chart since 2007 single "Like You'll Never See Me Again", she performed the song for the first time at the 2012 MTV Video Music Awards on September 6.
 "Girl on Fire" is an uptempo anthem.
 "Brand New Me" was released as the album's second single.
 A softer ballad, it was noted as significantly different from the album's lead single.
 Prior, two songs from Girl on Fire were released as promotion.
 The first was a song titled "New Day".
 The song was later revealed to be the solo version of 50 Cent's lead single featuring Dr. Dre and Keys.
 Another song, "Not Even the King" was uploaded to VEVO as a promotional song.
 Co-written by Scottish singer-songwriter Emeli Sandé, its lyrics talk about a rich love that couldn't be afforded by "the king".
 Overall sales of the album were considerably lower than Keys's previous ones.